Blazemeter/taurus/README.md

 ```

 Then run `bzt test.yml`.
 After the tool finishes,
 observe resulting summary stats in console log.
-All artifact files from run
+All artifact files from the run
 will be placed in the directory mentioned in console log.

 ## Further Reading